ekene-e/cudakron/README.md

 where $i_l$ and $j_l$ are the $l$-th bits of process indices $i$ and $j$.
 How do we balance loads?
 Check that the expected edges per process is
 $$\mu = \frac{E_{\text{total}}}{p}, \quad \sigma^2 = \frac{E_{\text{total}} \times \text{Var}(\mathbf{P})}{p}$$
+and so we can use techniques like work stealing or dynamic load balancing to ensure all processes remain busy.

 ## Features